 18. Licensure for Fitness Professionals

 It is a trend in the fitness industry to pursue regulation of fitness professionals such as personal trainers and exercise physiologists.
-Licensure for fitness professionals first appeared as a fitness trend in 2018 when it was ranked #16 and #19 for 2021.
+Licensure for fitness professionals first appeared as a fitness trend in 2018 when it was ranked #16 and #19 for 2021 and is now #18 in 20 fitness trends for 2022.

 19. Lifestyle Medicine